dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorials-v2/1 - adding-movement.md

 ### Issuing Orders

-The first thing we need to do is loop through the ants and provide each of them with a direction.
+The first thing we need to do is loop through the players and provide each of them with a direction.
 For now, we will just make them all move north.
 Add the method moveNorth below to your class.

 ```